FirefoxBar/xStyle/README.md

 ## License

-For copyright status of the "codemirror" directory, see codemirror/LICENSE.
+For copyright status of the "third-party/codemirror" directory, see [third-party/codemirror/LICENSE](third-party/codemirror/LICENSE).

+Copyright status of the "src/browser-polyfill.js" is [MPL 2.0](http://mozilla.org/MPL/2.0/).

 Everything else is GPLv3.